 I don’t know which version you like better, I still prefer my version based on my sometimes overactive imagination which I sure can’t tell you about.
 I can, however, share with you the recipe for this wonderful dish with the photo taken by my daughter, Sam (she’s taking up A.B.
 Photography and she likes to practice by taking photos of what I cook).

-2 tbsps. of patis (fish sauce)
+- 2 tablespoons patis (fish sauce)

-3 to 4 tbsps. of muscovado sugar
+- 3 to 4 tablespoons muscovado sugar

-snipped cilantro, for garnish
+- snipped cilantro for garnish

-Crack the eggs and peel off the shells.
+- Crack the eggs and peel off the shells.
 Cut each egg in half lengthwise.

-Reheat the oil.
+- Reheat the oil.
 Fry the eggs, cut side down, until golden.
 Depending on the size of your wok (and the depth of the oil), you may have to flip the egg halves for even browning.
 Scoop out with a slotted spoon and arrange, cut side up, on a plate or shallow bowl.

 - When the sauce is thick, ladle over the eggs.
 Sprinkle the toasted onion, garlic and sliced chilies on top and around the eggs.
 Finally, garnish with fresh cilantro leaves.
 Serve the son-in-law eggs hot.